Hivecluster901/mywebsite/content/posts/data_eng/sql/sql3.md

 Here we go through other basic SQL commands for grouping:

 ## 1. Aggregate Functions
-*Aggregate functions* aggregate values in multiple rows to one value. `COUNT` in [Basic SQL Commands 1](/posts/data_eng/sql/sql1/#6-count) is one of aggregate functions.
+*Aggregate functions* aggregate values in multiple rows to one value. `COUNT` in [SQL 1.
+Basics](/posts/data_eng/sql/sql1/#6-count) is one of aggregate functions.
 Here are commonly used aggregate functions:

 - SUM()
 - AVG()